DMesek/generic_notifier/README.md

 subclass BeamerRouter is being instantiated.

-If necessary, by making few changes navigation package can be easily switched to **AutoRoute**, **GoRouter** or probably any other navigation package but here it will be provided short notes for just two popular alternatives to Beamer.
+If necessary, by making few changes navigation package can be easily switched to **AutoRoute**, **GoRouter** or probably any other navigation package but here short notes will be provided for only two mentioned alternatives to Beamer.

 &nbsp;